 With proper setup, composting is odour-free, yields rich soil and safely returns the poop to the earth.
 Popular home composting methods include:

 - A compost pit — about one metre deep by one metre wide, with a cover.

 - Dog poop compost bins — available at pet stores and garden centres.

 Dog-waste compost should be kept separate from other compost and is best used on ornamental — not edible — gardens, and kept well away from streams, groundwater or vegetable and fruit crops.
 Avoid children coming in contact with dog poop compost due to risks of toxocariasis.

-Compostable bags require the heat of a compost pile to break down, so they cannot be flushed.
-And beware of the word degradable (as opposed to biodegradable) which refers to formulated polythene.
+Compostable bags require the heat of a compost pile to break down.
+And beware of the word degradable (as opposed to biodegradable), which refers to formulated polythene.
 Polythene bags will fragment, not biodegrade, leaving tiny bits of plastic in the water.

 Even bags labelled “flushable” will clog plumbing or the city sewer.
 Never deposit dog poop down the storm sewer either, as these often flow to our waterways (e.g., creeks and streams).
 On a septic system?
 Check with the installer or manufacturer.

 Municipalities, including Toronto and the Region of Waterloo, encourage dog poop disposal in the green bin (in certified compostable plastic or paper bags, or wrapped in newspaper or paper towel).
 More municipalities are making this change.
 Check with your municipal waste management department or request the change.

 This can be a good option for multi-unit residences (townhouses or apartments) where a group of dog owners share costs.
 Have you spotted red collection bins for dog waste?
 In Vancouver, it’s a private dog-waste-collection company in action.
 Poop goes to the sewage-treatment plant.